 SaaS LMS

-The software-as-a-service learning management system has hosting on the cloud and is maintained by the vendor.
+The software-as-a-service learning management system is hosted on the cloud and is maintained by the vendor.
 As a client, you pay a subscription fee and fully focus on training.
 There is little opportunity for customization, though.
-And this might be the reason to build your own LMS system.
+This might be the reason to build your own LMS system.

 Integrated LMS